A free appliance removal and recycling service.

-Older fridges and freezers can use more electricity than any other home appliance, so retiring them can mean real savings.
-Let us help:
+Older fridges and freezers can use more electricity than any other appliance in your home, so retiring them can mean real savings; up to $180 a year.

-- We’ll pick up your old fridge or freezer, recycle it, and give you $30
+- We’ll pick up your old, working fridge or freezer, for free;

-- Bonus: add a small fridge or freezer, get an extra $10
+- Add a mini fridge or mini freezer and get an extra $10.

 Book a pick-up online, or call us toll free at 1-888-303-2103.